-We started our overland travels with short trips in Land Rovers and Land Cruisers with roof top tents.
+We started our overland adventures with short trips in Land Rovers and Land Cruisers with rooftop tents.

 Car camping for short trips like these is perfect.
-We used our vehicle as our daily motor year round so didn’t need a special vehicle we’d rarely use.
+We used our vehicle as our daily motor year-round, so we didn’t need a special vehicle we’d rarely use.

 We’d pack up a few car camping essential accessories and take off.

 But our trips became longer.
 Climbing up ladders to bed got tedious, and cooking in the rain, miserable.
 In truth, we grew older and wiser!

 We decided to escape the rat race and travel full-time.
 We looked for our new home on wheels.
-Graham looked to fulfil a life long dream of owning a massive 4×4 Unimog.
+Graham looked to fulfill a life long dream of owning a massive 4×4 Unimog.

 We bought our first campervan, Mowgli the Unimog.
 Mowgli was a used camper, pre-loved, and ready to roll.